rajuch/Auto-scaling-on-ec2/README.md

 ### Conclusion:
-If we observe the results, new procedure has taken less time because of the data locality when compared to the existing procedure.
+If we observe the results, our procedure has taken less time because of the data locality when compared to the existing procedure.

 ### Future Work